 - 1 lb wild salmon fillet, pin bones removed

-- 1 small shallot thinly sliced or finely chopped
+- 1 small shallot, thinly sliced or finely chopped

-- 2 tbsp red wine vinegar
+- 2 tablespoon red wine vinegar

-- 2 tbsp grainy Dijon mustard
+- 2 tablespoon grainy Dijon mustard

-- 2 tbsp honey
+- 2 tablespoon honey

-Heat oil in a small skillet or saucepan.
+- Heat oil in a small skillet or saucepan.
 Add shallots and cook until tender, about 2 minutes.
 Add red wine vinegar, then mustard and honey.
 Stir until combined and remove from heat.

-Spread a large sheet of heavy-duty aluminum foil on counter.
+- Spread a large sheet of heavy-duty aluminum foil on counter.
 If your salmon fillet is large, you may need to overlap two sheets.
 Line with a smaller sheet of parchment paper.
-Lay salmon fillet on top and brush with glaze, reserving 1/3 of the glaze to use after baking or grilling.
+Lay salmon fillet on top and brush with glaze, reserving ⅓ of the glaze to use after baking or grilling.

-Fold foil over and secure the ends to enclose the salmon completely.
+- Fold the foil over and secure the ends to enclose the salmon completely.
 Place on pre-heated grill and cook for 10 - 15 minutes (or bake in a pre-heated 400°F. oven) until fish flakes easily with a fork.
 Open foil package, brush with remaining glaze and place under the broiler for no more than 2 minutes to make the glaze a little crispy.
-Transfer to a serving platter and serve.